 Machado 4 RBIs, Dozier HR for Dodgers in 8-4 win at Rangers

 Machado’s four RBIs were the most in his 36 games for the Dodgers since being acquired from the Baltimore Orioles last month.
-He put Los Angeles ahead to stay with a two-run single in the third, then added a sac fly in the fourth and an RBI single in the sixth that made it 7-2.
-The shortstop has nine RBIs the past three games.
+The shortstop put Los Angeles ahead to stay with a two-run single in the third, then added a sac fly in the fourth and an RBI single in the sixth.
+He has nine RBIs the past three games.

 MATCHING GWYNN